 Spanish sweets to bring home: the best souvenirs

 I have a huge sweet tooth.
 It’s been like this since I was little.
 It’s very rare to have a day when I don’t eat something sweet.
 Whenever I travel to a new destination I have to try the local desserts.
 That’s exactly what I did when I was in Madrid.
 I tried as many Spanish desserts as I could and I wanted to share with you what Spanish sweets to bring home and what Spanish sweets you must try while on your trip.
-This post contains affiliate links.
+This blog post contains affiliate links.
 When you make a purchase I may get a small commission at no extra cost to you.
 Find out more here.

 Are you looking for help with planning your trip?
 Check out these helpful resources: